Making Cap-and-Invest Work

-As California hammers out a reauthorization of its Cap-and-Trade Program, Transform is advocating for a stronger, tighter program that prioritizes environmental justice.
+As California hammers out a reauthorization of its Cap-and-Invest Program (formerly Cap-and-Trade), Transform is advocating for a stronger, tighter program that prioritizes environmental justice.

 Transform outlined three central pillars for improving Cap-and-Trade.
 Over 50 organizations have signed on to a letter to our elected leaders supporting these pillars.